zer0def/nginxinc-kubernetes-ingress/docs/content/installation/installing-nic/installation-with-operator.md

     - To pull from the F5 Container registry, configure a docker registry secret using your JWT token from the MyF5 portal by following the instructions from [here]({{< relref "installation/nic-images/using-the-jwt-token-docker-secret" >}}).
     - It is also possible to build your own image and push it to your private Docker registry by following the instructions from [here]({{< relref "installation/building-nginx-ingress-controller.md" >}})).

-2. Install the NGINX Ingress Operator following the [instructions](https://github.com/nginxinc/nginx-ingress-helm-operator/blob/v1.4.1/docs/installation.md).
+2. Install the NGINX Ingress Operator following the [instructions](https://github.com/nginxinc/nginx-ingress-helm-operator/blob/main/docs/installation.md).
-3. Create the SecurityContextConstraint as outlined in the ["Getting Started" instructions](https://github.com/nginxinc/nginx-ingress-helm-operator/blob/v1.4.1/README.md#getting-started).
+3. Create the SecurityContextConstraint as outlined in the ["Getting Started" instructions](https://github.com/nginxinc/nginx-ingress-helm-operator/blob/main/README.md#getting-started).

+{{<note>}} If you're upgrading your operator installation to a later release, navigate [here](https://github.com/nginxinc/nginx-ingress-helm-operator/blob/main/helm-charts/nginx-ingress) and run `kubectl apply -f crds/` or `oc apply -f crds/` as a prerequisite{{</note>}}

 ## Create the NGINX Ingress Controller manifest